Northbridge resident shares video of stranger who ‘snooped’ through home while children were inside

 She says two children were inside the home at the time.
 According to her, the intruder walked up to the second floor and stood outside where her 1-year-old was napping.
 Her two other kids walked past him but he did not say anything.

 “Stood in the hallway while a child walked past him twice, he stood outside a 1-year-old’s bedroom, and then he made eye contact with my 5-year-old son who was standing on the first floor.
-And then he pet my dog?
-I don’t know, what else would he be doing,” she said.
+And then he pet my dog.
+I don’t know, what else would he be doing?” she asked.

 Schweitzer says if this is a simple case of wrong address she’d like to know so she and her kids can sleep at night.